winglang/wing/docs/06-contributors/workflows.md

 npx nx test
 ```

 The following command runs `wingc` on a file.
-This do all compilation steps except running the
+This performs all the compilation steps, except th last one: running the
-generated intermediate generated preflight javascript.
+generated intermediate preflight javascript.
+For those familiar with the CDK, it doesn't run the synth command in the end.

 ```sh
 npx nx dev -- <path to .w file>